Interpolation between modified logarithmic Sobolev and Poincare inequalities for quantum Markovian dynamics: Generalized quantum optimal transport

 where the second line is from $ x \p_x \theta_p(x,y) + y \p_y \theta_p(x,y) = (2-p) \theta_p(x,y)$; the third inequality follows from $ \p_x \theta_p(x,y) + \p_y \theta_p(x,y) \ge 0$ by the concavity of $x^{p-1}$. \end{proof}

 However, similarly to the case of estimating the functional inequality constant, there are very few examples where the explicit expressions of the Ricci curvature lower bounds can be obtained.
-To avoid the complicated computation and estimation based on the definition \eqref{eq:ricci_hess}, Carlen and Maas \cite{carlen2017gradient} consider the following intertwining property of the quantum Markov semigroup: for some $\kappa \in \R$ and all $j$,
+To avoid the complicated computation and estimation based on the definition \eqref{eq:ricci_hess}, Carlen and Maas \cite{carlen2017gradient} consider the following intertwining property of a QMS: for some $\kappa \in \R$ and all $j$,

 which can be verified for many interesting cases, e.g., Fermi and Bose Ornstein-Uhlenbeck semigroups \cite[Section 6]{carlen2017gradient}.
-They showed that under the condition \eqref{eq:intertwin}, the Ricci curvature of the QMS $\mc{P}_t$ associated with the Umegaki's relative entropy is bounded from below by $\kappa$.
+They showed that under the condition \eqref{eq:intertwin}, the Ricci curvature of the QMS $\mc{P}_t$ associated with the relative entropy $D(\rho\|\si)$ is bounded from below by $\kappa$.
 The key step in their argument is the monotonicity of the action functional: